 Yes, residents may have fish for pets provided the tank does not exceed ten (10) gallons in size.
 All other pets are prohibited and may not visit or stay in the room or apartment for any period of time.
 Residents found responsible for violating the pet policy are subject to immediate billing for cleaning charges as well as judicial sanctioning.

-For accomodations regarding service or emotional support animals, please contact Disability Services at email@example.com or 712-256-7023.
+For accommodations regarding service or emotional support animals, please contact Disability Services at [email protected] or 712-256-7023.

 What will my mailing address be?

 Do I need a parking permit to park at IWCC?

 Yes, first you will need to register your car at https://roc.iwcc.edu/campuslife/parkingtransportation/Pages/default.aspx.
 Please bring the print out to move in to receive your parking permit sticker.

 All motor vehicles operated by persons living on campus must be properly registered with the College.
 Contact the Residence Life Department for information regarding vehicle registration and to obtain a parking permit.
 Parking or driving on grass or sidewalks is prohibited.
 Residence Life students will receive parking permit stickers on move-in day.
 Housing students can ONLY park in their facility parking lot.